BENNI-GITHUB/project-03-Benni-Auto/TESTING.md

 ### As the site owner/admin:

-+ The admin will be able to log into their account as every other user does.
++ The admin will be able to log into their account as every other user does

 ![testing from user stories](static/images/README/Testing/testing-15.png)